Why Tend Grief together?

 Each person has a turn to share in whatever form feels right – with words, sounds, movement, objects, with several or none of these.
 Hearing from several others can enrich our experience, touching places which perhaps we are not bringing to awareness this time.

-A deeper dive into exploring, sharing and honouring our grief alternating between time together online, and time in our home.
-Following the same journey described above, we have more time to stir our grief together and then rest back into our own space to digest, explore, allow the next layer to surface.
+A deeper dive into exploring, sharing and honouring our grief, moving between between time together online, and time away from screens at home.
+We have more time to stir our grief together and then rest back into our own space to digest, explore, and allow the next layer to surface.
 Using a range of different practices in small groups, the full group and some in solitude, we may find practices that we can take into our own lives.
 On the first evening you will be supported to create a ceremony for something that feels significant for you – if you choose to.
 Participants have found this a powerful experience.

 Grief tending workshops do not replace ongoing therapy or support